linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 # Economics of the CD

 Now we are in a position to understand the economics of this product.
 Think about what happens if the index is below 1300 at expiration.
-We pay  $10,000 and we receive$ 10,000 back, plus an option.
+We pay  \$10,000 and we receive\$ 10,000 back, plus an option.
 Thus, we have forgone interest on 10,000 in exchange for the possibility of receiving 70\% of the gains on the S&P. Suppose that the effective annual interest rate is 6\%; after 5½ years, the buyer has lost interest with a present value of

 $$